swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ## Detailed design

-### Relation to ~Escapable
+### Relation to `Escapable`

-The lifetime dependencies described in this document can be applied only to nonescapable return values.
+The lifetime dependencies described in this document can be applied only to potentially non-`Escapable` return values.
-Further, any return value that is nonescapable must have a lifetime dependency.
+Further, any return value that is non-`Escapable` must declare a lifetime dependency.
-In particular, this implies that the initializer for a nonescapable type must have at least one argument.
+In particular, this implies that the initializer for a non-`Escapable` type must have at least one argument or else specify `@lifetime(immortal)`.

 ```swift
 struct S: ~Escapable {